gu-fan/clickable.vim/README.rst

             endif
     endfunction "}}}

-you can check 'riv.vim/clickable' for a detail view.
+you can check 'riv.vim/clickable' for a working view.

 Maybe a detail intro is needed in the future.
 So anyone can write one in english are welcome.